ILIAS-eLearning/ILIAS/libs/composer/README.md

 ### Dependencies for development
 - Add a new library using composer, e.g. "composer require --dev phpunit/phpunit"
-- Ignore all directories which are added by installation (uncomment existing)
+- Add all directories that are newly added by the installation also to the .gitignore file located in /libs
 - commit changes of composer.json and composer.lock

 ### Update a single dependency